openaps/docs/docs/docs/walkthrough/phase-0/setup-edison.md

   - Unplug both cables.
 We will plug them in at a specific point in the instructions below.
   - Use windows "file explorer" to move two files "dfu-util.exe" and "libusb-1.0.dll" from "dfu-util-0.8-binaries/win32-mingw32/ to "toFlash/".
 You may have been asked to name this directory during extraction or download.
 To identify it look inside and it will have the "u-boot-envs" directory.
 Change the name now to avoid confusion to "toFlash".
   - Open command prompt window and change disk and directory to the "toFlash" directory.
   - At command prompt type and return "flashall.bat".
 Then plug in your best usb cable within the first minute to the connector labeled "UART".
-I used a usb3.0 cable with a usb2.0 adapter from AM to micro.
+USB3.0 cables are very high quality USB2.0 cables.
   - When that program completes its run the edison will start rebooting.
-Let it reboot two or more times.
-You will "brick" (turn it into a useless brick) your edison if you shut it off before.
+Let it reboot repeatedly.
+You will "brick" (turn it into a useless brick) your edison if you shut it off before it reboots enough times.
   - Plug an AM to micro usb data cable to the connector labeled "OTG".
-An "OTG" cable is not used.
+An "OTG" type cable is not used.
   - Go to Control Panel\All Control Panel Items\Device Manager\Ports\ and look for USB Serial Port COMXX.
-You may have seen edison ports before this point but they are gone now.
+You may have seen edison ports listed before this point but they are gone now.
   - Open PuTTY, change from SSH to Serial, and connect to that COMXX port.
   - Change the Speed(baudrate) from 9600 to 115200.
   - Once you've made those changes, Click on OPEN at the bottom of your Putty configuration window.
-You may need to click on Enter on your key board a few times.
+The console screen will appear.
+If console screen is blank hit enter twice.
+If it stays blank it is most likely the cable in the connector labled "OTG".
+Don't quit here.
+If the "flashall.bat" program completed more than five minutes ago try unplugging the cables.
+Plug them in again and open a PuTTy window, see above.
+In the putty window you will see automatic reboots.
-  - If this works and you see a login prompt than the edison has rebooted twice and you may safely shut it off.
-The default password is "edison".
+  - If after edison reboots repeatedly it stops and gives you a login prompt then good job.
+You may power down or continue with the default password "edison".

 ### If you're using a Mac:
   - Open a terminal window and type `sudo screen tty.usbserial-* 115200` or similar.